 Figure.
-4.4.10 - 126.
+4.4.10 - 123.
 Restricted earth fault inside a Y winding transformer.

-The restricted earth fault function (abbreviated "REF" in event block names) generates events and registers from the status changes in TRIP-activated and BLOCKED signals.
+The restricted earth fault function (abbreviated "REF" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.

-The events triggered by the function are recorded with a time stamp and with process data values.
+The events triggered by the function are recorded with a time stamp.